 Points of disagreement between economics and marketing.

 Maybe more important than the points of agreement are the points of disagreement.
-And, there are some serious areas of disagreement between economics and marketing.
+And, while the marketing notion of the previous elements of economics are somewhat different, there’s some level of agreement.
+However, there are some serious areas of disagreement between economics and marketing.

-Practical implications – emotional appeals work better than rational appeals.
+Practical implications – emotional appeals work better than rational appeals, at least in a marketing context.
 Look at the success of the e-Trade baby — a totally emotional appeal for even a major financial commitment.
 Don’t forget emotions in retail settings — people will buy more if they’re happy.
 So, creating a setting that makes people happy will result in more sales.

 This assumes people have “perfect knowledge” which almost never exists.
 It’s also a long-term focus.
 In the long run, maybe bad products fail to sell and their firms go out of business.
 But, in the short run, lots of bad products exist and consumers lose money buying them.
 Consider the iPod versus the technologically superior Zune (a Microsoft product).
 While both are obsolete now, the iPod crushed the Zune due to better marketing, especially among the younger target market for audio products.
 The literature is replete with examples where a bad product beat out a good one due to better marketing.
 For instance, Betamax was beaten out by the inferior VHS because the large number of competitors in making VHS equipment translated into more people purchasing VHS machines, more video stores buying VHS videos to meet the demand of VHS owners, and ultimately crushed Betamax.